jeffschoonover416/jeffschoonover.dev-source/md-content/posts/2020/09/displaying-posts-by-date-async.md

 description: How to use *ngFor and the async pipe in combination with Scully's route service to display a list of markdown blog posts by date.
 published: true
 author: Jeff Schoonover
+slug: display-a-list-of-posts-sorted-by-date-with-angular-and-scully
 date: '2020-09-01'
 ---

+## How to display a list of your posts sorted by date with Angular and Scully

 I linked these earlier, but here are background links: